OndrejTexler/Neurally-Guided-Style-Transfer/README.md

 * To build a faster version with GPU support, run `build-linux_cuda.sh` (it assumes CUDA to be installed, `nvcc` to be in PATH)

 ## Examples
-* Once compiled successfully, explore and run example scripts `examples/wolf/run.bat` or `examples/wolf/run.sh`
+* Once compiled successfully, explore and run `examples/wolf/run.bat` or `examples/wolf/run.sh`, there are several example scripts and an explanation of some parameters
 * The result image should appear next to the scripts

 ## Parameters